jazir555/GamesDows/README.md

 **This script is a WIP.
 Currently, the main functionality works as intended (certainly in V1).
 Steam Big Picture launches automatically when the OS boots, then explorer starts automatically after a delay, which allows you to exit to desktop via the menu without needing to launch a shortcut for Explorer.exe first.**

-**Note: Steam must be installed or Playnite, you must be signed in to Steam, and finally the Steam Autostart entry in task manager must be disabled/deleted before running the script.**
+**Note: Steam or Playnite must be installed, you must be signed in to Steam, and finally the Steam Autostart entry in task manager must be disabled/deleted before running the script.**

 **This script must be run as admin!**